tacman/micro-calendar/README.md

 ## AssetMapper

 The AssetMapper component is the key that allows this site to work with javascript libraries without a build step.
-It's using version 6.3 now, although will use 6.4 as soon as possible, since that version manages CSS better.
+This repo is using the dev version of Symfony 6.4.